 BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

-Before joining the University of Illinois School of Music, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
+Before joining the University of Illinois School of Music in fall 2010, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
 While at LSU, she taught conducting, directed the LSU Symphonic Winds, and served as drill designer, auxiliary choreographer, co-director and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands in Division I universities.
 Under her leadership, the LSU Tiger Band received the Sudler Trophy (the "Heisman trophy" of college marching bands), and won the 2008 ESPN "Battle of the Bands" contest.
 She also served as director and administrator of the LSU Summer Music Camps.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.